DanielMrva/Lunar-Activities/README.md

 A user can either scroll down or click "planning" in navigation to be brought to an area where they can generate an event.
 A user will come to this page looking for guidance on what to do during an upcoming date.
 They will choose a date on a calendar that they want to harness the moons power.
 Upon selecting a date, the phase of the moon during that time will display, along with a general description of best practices during that time, followed by a random activity.

+This activity automatically saves to the mapped section of the website.
+The mapped area functions similar to a to-do list.
+It holds all of the activities that the user may want to take part in.
+These activities will order itself by date, from closest date to farthest date.
+These activities can also be removed from the section with the delete button.

 Interface Design:

 The user experience begins at "the landing page".
 The main design of this page is to feel airy and open- similar to space.
 Connections are often made between the ocean being unknown and space being unknown.
 Both can evoke a sense of calm.
 Therefore, a calm visual design is displayed with the incorporation of sea pictures and space pictures.